Ahmad Treaudo

-Ahmad Rashad Treaudo (born April 15, 1982) is an American former professional football cornerback.
+Ahmad Rashad Treaudo (born April 15, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was signed by the New York Giants as an undrafted free agent in 2005.
-He spent his redshirt freshman season at Delta State University in 2002 and transferred to Southern University in Baton Rouge Louisiana where he completed his college football career before being picked up as an undrafted free agent.
+He spent his redshirt freshman season with the Delta State Statesmen in 2002 and transferred to the Southern Jaguars in Baton Rouge, Louisiana, where he completed his college football career before being picked up as an undrafted free agent.

 Treaudo was also a member of the San Francisco 49ers, Atlanta Falcons, Minnesota Vikings, New Orleans VooDoo and Edmonton Eskimos.

 Professional career

 Treaudo was signed by the California Redwoods of the United Football League on August 18, 2009.